“An Invitation To A Better Sound” ™

 I have made tenor mouthpieces here where the beaks feel incredibly comfortable, yet different than anything you’ve tried.
 All of my tenor mouthpiece tables are extra long so you can line up a reed properly.
 The insides are masterfully designed, an abundance of ligatures fit these pieces very well, and the sounds are incredibly versatile to allow you to get YOUR sound.
 The baffles, floors, chambers, throat squeeze, etc, are different on all of my mouthpieces.
 The pieces were designed one at a time to meet the desired sound concept for each of the 3 sound categories.

 Pay attention please——This is very important.
-The reed is the most important factor to getting a great sound.
-That means finding the right cut, brand, and size reed to give you the right response, feel, and desired color palette you desire.
+My mouthpiece DO NOT NEEED HEAVY REEDS.
+Start soft and work your way up to your size.
+The reed is the most important factor to getting a great sound, and that means finding the right cut, brand, and size reed to give you the right response, feel, and desired color palette you desire.
 Don’t be against trying certain brands and cuts of reeds on my mouthpieces even if you have hated them on other mouthpieces.
 That would be a huge mistake.

-I seem to be the only mouthpiece guy talking about the importance of reeds, and how they can color your sound and effect the response of the mouthpiece dramatically.
+I seem to be the only mouthpiece maker talking about the importance of reeds, and how they can color your sound and effect the response of the mouthpiece dramatically.
 Color your sound warmer or brighter with the correct reed choices for yourself.
 My saxophone mouthpiece designs are so unique, that reed selection allows you the opportunity to truly customize the sound color you desire from my mouthpieces.
 It’s crucial for you to understand reeds better in order to get the most out of your mouthpiece.
 Reed choice makes all the difference with my saxophone mouthpieces, so picking out a reed is much more than just getting the correct size for yourself.
-Put a Vandoren blue box reed on my Robusto mouthpiece and it will warm it up greatly.
-Put a Select Jazz on, and it will give it more life and power.
-Put a Rigotti reed on and it will make it just about the brightest with most punch that it can get.
+Put a BSS reed on my Robusto mouthpiece and it will be warm and darker.
+Put a Select Jazz on, and it will give it more power and more highs.
+Put a Rigotti reed on and it will make it brighter with alot of punch.

 Pick the right reed brands that give you the response and color you want from your mouthpiece.
 You can totally customize your sound to your particular needs with the proper reed choices.
 If you always use a certain size and brand reed with your mouthpiece, and then you get a 10MFAN mouthpiece, you may find that reed too soft, too hard, too warm, or too bright with my mouthpiece.
 Its very important to treat each mouthpiece on an individual basis, and find the proper reed set-up that gives you what you desire, even if its not what you have gotten used to using on your current mouthpiece.
 My mouthpiece facings are so incredibly efficient and you will see what I mean when you try them.